 The NORDS packet must be officially served either through certified mail or the Sheriff's Office.
 The fees for the post office may vary but the fee for the Sheriff's Office is $30 per defendant.
 Payment can be made via business check (if the business is on our registered checks list), money order (made out to the Wake County Sheriff's Office), as well as cash.
 The Sheriff's fee applies to the service of NORDS, Writ of Possession, and Writ of Executions.

 After the defendant is served with the NORDS, if they are an individual, they have 20 days to return the document to the Clerk of Superior Court's Office.
 If the debtor is a company the 20 days is waived and the creditor may collect on the company immediately.
 The Clerk decides which property is exempt and which property can be collected.
 After the Clerk decides which property is exempt, a copy of this document is served to the defendant and plaintiff.
 When the plaintiff receives exempt property/judgment amount, the execution process begins.
 The writ of execution form is found here.
 Fees are:

 The execution amount is cross referenced with the amount granted by the judge.
 Once judgments are granted, interest begins to accrue, and additional court costs may occur.
 The judgment total is calculated by the Clerk's Office.
-The Sheriff's Office is in charge of collecting the judgment and distributing it to the plaintiff.
+The Sheriff's Office is in charge of executing on the writ.

 For more information on the processes involved in collecting or paying a judgment and/or the rights of judgment debtors, you may visit the